 Parent & Teacher InformationClick on the green titles below to access the following information:

-- Information on May 6 for Festival - Grades 4-8
+- Information for parents and teachers of students in Festival - Grades 4-8 (morning)

-- Information on May 6 for Concours - Grades 9-12
+- Information for parents and teachers of students in Concours - Grades 9-12 (afternoon)

 - Map of Glendon College

 Click here for FAQsPlease contact Tanzila Mian if you require more information.
 E: [email protected] T: 905.366.1012, x 4 or 1.800.667.0594 x 4.